 1.)
 Make sure to have all public keys from

 2.)
 Encrypt the secret with your own public key

 reencrypt_pillar.py script to re-encrypt it for all current

 Whenever changing the list of recipients (i.e. adding new keys and/or

-this is to use the
+of doing this is to use the

 reencrypt_pillar.py script in the following way: